skleinjung/shift/docs/design.md

 * **Health**: Health of the Shifter's avatar.
 The avatar is destroyed if this is depleted.
 * **Link**: Strength of the connection to the world being visited.
 The Shifter will be pulled back to their home if this is depleted.
 The strength of the link dissipates over time, but can be increased by *anchoring* to key elements of the world.
-* **Armor**: A measure of a character's resistance to physical damage, typically from worn armor or natural defenses.
+* **Defense**: A measure of a character's resistance to physical damage and overall ability to avoid harm.
+This reduces the amount of damage a character takes from both melee and missile attacks.
 * **Melee**: A combination of combat skill and physical attributes such as strength and speed.
-This attribute is used to determine effectiveness of offensive and defensive actions at close range.
+This attribute is used to determine effectiveness of offensive actions at close range.
 * **Missile**: A combination of skill, hand-eye coordination, and reflexes.
 This attribute is used to determine the effectiveness of ranged attacks.
 * **Focus**: A measure of concentration and tactical awareness.
 Focus determines how capable a character is in turning a combat situation to their advantage and dictates how effectively they employ tactics.